 Wineries have been around for thousands of years, and over time some have embraced avant-garde architectural styles, becoming some of the most impressive architectural masterpieces standing around the world.
-From the exotic and intriguing New World wineries, to the more traditional Old World, we’ve selected the 15 modern wonders of the wine world, including out-of-this-world wineries and luxury wine hotels.
-So pour yourself a glass of wine, find a sense of wanderlust and discover them.
+From the exotic and intriguing New World wineries, to the more traditional Old World, we’ve selected the 15 top modern wineries out of this world, including out-of-this-world luxury wine hotels.
+So pour yourself a glass of wine, find a sense of wanderlust and explore with us.

 Designed by Rogers Stirk Harbour and Alonso Balaguer + Partners